 In addition, MSRI's postdoctoral program has two endowed fellowships, the Viterbi and Huneke fellowships.
 There is no need to apply separately for these positions which carry a monthly stipend of $5,000 per month and a research travel budget of $600 for one semester.
 Awards will be made competitively, from nominees submitted by the organizing committees of the programs.

-Note: Junior researchers who will be holding NSF postdoctoral fellowships for the academic year 2014-15 are not eligible to apply for an MSRI Postdoctoral Fellowship.
-Such researchers are welcome to visit MSRI, and they should apply for a regular research membership without funding, specifying that they are NSF postdoctoral Fellows.
-While we are unable to provide stipends or per diem, MSRI can provide a housing allowance of up to $2,000 per month, for up to 5 months.
+Note: Junior researchers who will be holding NSF postdoctoral fellowships for the academic year 2015-16 are not eligible to apply for an MSRI Postdoctoral Fellowship.
+Such researchers are welcome to visit MSRI, and they should apply for a regular research membership, specifying that they are NSF postdoctoral Fellows.
+NSF Postdoctoral Fellows in their first year of their NSF fellowship in 2015-16 may not be able to attend the program, and would need to contact their NSF office.

 Application Process: The application is to be completed online at the MathJobs website.
 Please read the instructions there before completing the form.
 Be sure to specify the program to which you are applying on MathJobs.
 The application must address these issues: the scientific basis of a postdoctoral fellowship at MSRI, the duration of the fellowship sought, and what other support is anticipated for the year.
 (Note that some agencies, such as the NSF, have limitations on compensation that can be received in addition to their fellowship stipends.)
 All applications will be reviewed by the MSRI Directorate, Scientific Advisory Committee, Human Resources Advisory Committee, and Program Organizers.